 Remove Credit Inquiries From Your Credit Reports

-Credit inquiries are a hot topic in credit repair these days as it has become more widely known that it's possible to remove them from your credit reports and, in turn, improve credit scores.
+Credit inquiries are a hot topic in credit repair these days as it is widely known that it is possible to remove them from your credit reports.
 As you review your credit report, you will notice a section at the end of the report called "Credit Inquiries" or "Regular Inquiries."
 These inquiries were made by companies who pulled your credit report, and these inquiries will remain on your credit report for two years.
 You may not recognize their names — and you may have no idea why they pulled your credit — so it may seem a bit unnerving.
 Fear not.
 We will show you how to remove unauthorized credit inquiries from your credit reports.
 And, we will let you know which credit inquires hurt your credit score and which ones don't.

 Is it Important to Remove Credit Inquiries?

 Many people tend to overfocus on removing inquiries when their reports are full of late payments, collection accounts, or even a foreclosure.
 In these cases, you might want to hold off on your efforts to remove inquiries until after you have successfully removed some of the bigger problems on your credit report.
 But, if you are tackling your other credit issues, it doesn't hurt to tackle this problem, too.
 On a scale from 1 to 10, with 10 being the worst thing on your report, credit inquiries are a mere 1 on the problem scale.

 What is a Credit Inquiry?

 Every time you apply for credit and the credit grantor does a credit check on you, a credit inquiry is placed on your file.
 Even if you receive a credit card offer in the mail and you respond, your credit will almost certainly be checked and a credit inquiry will be added to your credit report.

 Type of Credit Inquiry

 - A hard inquiry occurs when you applied for new credit, like a credit card, or submit a loan application for a car or home.
 A hard inquiry can affect your credit score.